 This simple yet great tasting recipe does not require much ingredients and the procedure is not complicated at all.
 Just have all the ingredients present, add a little love to it and Voila!
-You have your deliciously cooked Bistek.
+You have your deliciously cooked beef steak.

 Cooking Bistek Tagalog is easier than you think.
 As long as you follow the steps indicated in this bistek tagalog recipe, you should be alright.
 It is important to marinate the beef in soy sauce and lemon juice for at least an hour so that the meat absorbs the flavor prior to cooking.
 The cut of the beef also matters a lot because this will affect the texture of the dish.
 Tender cuts are recommended for shorter cooking time.
 If the cut of beef that you have is tough, try cooking it in a pressure cooker for 30 minutes.

 By the way, there are good pressure cookers that you can get for a reasonable price.
-Presto is the brand that I trust because it is tough and cheap.
-I enjoy shopping online, Amazon is always my main go to place for these types of items.
+Presto is the brand that I trust everytime I cook beefsteak because it is dependable and the price is reasonable.

 Try this delicious Bistek Tagalog Recipe and let me know what you think.